-Passenger Airbag Status Indicator
+Passenger Airbag Status Indicator - Canada

-When the ignition key is turned to RUN or START, the passenger airbag status indicator will light ON and OFF for several seconds as a system check.
-If you use remote start to start your vehicle from a distance (if equipped), you may not see the system check.
-Then, after several more seconds, the status indicator will light either ON or OFF to let you know the status of the right front passenger's frontal airbag.
+When the ignition key is turned to RUN or START, the passenger airbag status indicator will light ON and OFF, or the symbol for on and off, for several seconds as a system check.
+Then, after several more seconds, the status indicator will light either ON or OFF, or either the on or off symbol to let you know the status of the right front passenger's frontal airbag and side impact airbag (if equipped).

-If the word ON is lit on the passenger airbag status indicator, it means that the right front passenger's frontal airbag is enabled (may inflate).
+If the word ON or the on symbol is lit on the passenger airbag status indicator, it means that the right front passenger's airbag or airbags are enabled (may inflate).

-If the on indicator comes on when you have a rear-facing child restraint installed in the right front passenger's seat, it means that the passenger sensing system has not turned off the passenger's frontal airbag.
+If the on indicator comes on when you have a rear-facing child restraint installed in the right front passenger's seat, it means that the passenger sensing system has not turned off the passenger's frontal airbag and seat-mounted side impact airbag (if equipped).
 A child in a rear-facing child restraint can be seriously injured or killed if the right front passenger's airbag inflates.
 This is because the back of the rear-facing child restraint would be very close to the inflating airbag.
-Do not use a rear-facing child restraint in the right front passenger's seat unless the airbag has been turned off.
+Do not use a rear-facing child restraint in the right front passenger's seat.

-If the word OFF is lit on the airbag status indicator, it means that the passenger sensing system has turned off the right front passenger's frontal airbag.
-See Passenger Sensing System on page 1-60 for more on this, including important safety information.
+If the word OFF or the off symbol is lit on the airbag status indicator, it means that the passenger sensing system has turned off the right front passenger's airbag or airbags.
+See Passenger Sensing System on page 1-62 for more on this, including important safety information.